swyxio/brain/apis/roots.md

 root.render(<App />);
 ```

+## `ReactDOM.createSyncRoot`

+API: `ReactDOM.unstable_createSyncRoot`

+This is what to use for creating old school synchronous/non Concurrent roots.

 > ⚠️ Everything below here is EVEN MORE UNSTABLE/UNTESTED THAN IN THE REST OF THIS PAGE SO IT IS PRETTY DAMN UNRELIABLE YOU HAVE BEEN WARNED ⚠️

 ## `Root.prerender`